-We use applications including short Spark tasks, longer Hadoop jobs, streaming Storm jobs [33], latency-critical services (memcached [23] and Cassandra [7]), and single-server benchmarks (SPECCPU2006, PARSEC [5], etc.).
-In total, 7,200 workloads are submitted with 1 second inter-arrival times.
+We use applications including short Spark tasks, longer Hadoop jobs, streaming Storm jobs [34], latency-critical services (memcached [22] and Cassandra [7]), and singleserver benchmarks (SPECCPU2006, PARSEC [5]).
+In total, 7,200 workloads are submitted with 1-second inter-arrival times.
 These applications stress different resources, including CPU, memory and I/O (network, storage).
-We measure job performance (from submission to completion), cluster utilization, scheduling overheads and quality of allocation decisions.
+We measure job performance (from submission to completion), cluster utilization, scheduling overheads and scheduling quality.

 We compare Tarcil, Quasar and Sparrow.
-Because this scenario includes long-running jobs, such as memcached, that are not supported by the open-source implementation of Sparrow, we use Sparrow when applicable (e.g., Spark) and a Samplingbased scheduler that follows Sparrow's principles (sample size 2, batch sampling and late binding) for the remaining jobs.
-Performance: Fig. 13a shows the performance (time between submission and completion) of the 7,200 workloads ordered from worst to best-performing, and normalized to their optimal performance in this cluster.
+Because this scenario includes long-running jobs, such as memcached, that are not supported by the open-source implementation of Sparrow, we use Sparrow when applicable (e.g., Spark) and a Sampling-based scheduler that follows Sparrow's principles (batch sampling and late binding) for the remaining jobs.

+Performance: Figure 15a shows the performance (time between submission and completion) of the 7,200 workloads ordered from worst to best-performing, and normalized to their optimal performance.
 Optimal corresponds to the performance on the best available resources and zero scheduling delay.
 The Sampling-based scheduler degrades performance for more than 75% of jobs.
-While Centralized behaves better, achieving an average of 82% of optimal, it still violates QoS for a large fraction of applications, particularly short-running workloads (0-3900 for this scheduler).
+While Centralized behaves better, achieving an average of 82% of optimal, it still violates QoS for a large fraction of applications, particularly shortrunning workloads (0-3900 for this scheduler).
 Tarcil outperforms both schedulers, leading to 97% average performance and bounding maximum performance degradation to 8%.

-Cluster utilization: Figure 13b shows the system utilization across the 400 servers of the cluster when incoming jobs are scheduled with Tarcil.
+Cluster utilization: Figure 15b shows the system utilization across the 400 servers of the cluster when incoming jobs are scheduled with Tarcil.
 CPU utilization is averaged across the cores of each server, and sampled every 2 sec.
 Utilization is 70% on average at steady-state (middle of the scenario), when there are enough jobs to keep servers load-balanced.
+The maximum in the x-axis is set to the time it takes for the Sampling-based scheduler to complete the scenario (\sim 35,000 sec).
+The additional time corresponds to jobs that run on suboptimal resources and take longer to complete.